hyperrhiz/manifest-data/readme.md

 sudo python /path/to/manifest-data/scripts/manifest_data.py

 You will be prompted to enter your admin password every time you run this.
 This will create a folder called "tcpflow" in the application directory where it will save all the files.
 You can delete these whenever you want.

+Additional options:
+-o = set custom output folder for tcpflow data
+-i = set custom networking interface.
+Default is en1.
+If you run into errors, you may need to change this to en0 or eth0.
+Open a terminal and run ifconfig to see which adapter is in use and specify it here.
 -----------------------------------------------------

 Parsing